A time when there are no homeless, unwanted pets in Alabama.

 - To foster and maintain relationships with area animal shelters, rescue groups, and animal welfare advocates in an effort to provide a service and education that will significantly impact both their animal and human communities.

 The Montgomery Humane Society (MHS) Board of Directors recognized the need for a systematic approach to reducing the number of unwanted animals in Montgomery County and formed the MHS Spay/Neuter Committee in early 2006.
 This committee was charged with researching proven methods for reducing unwanted animals in other areas of the United States and making recommendations regarding those methods that would be most appropriate for Montgomery.

-In summary, there are far too many healthy, adoptable dogs and cats than there are responsible homes for them.
+There are far too many healthy, adoptable dogs and cats than there are responsible homes for them.
 As a result, pets are abandoned, homeless, and euthanized everyday.
-This clinic will provide low-cost spay/neuter services to the cats and dogs of central and south Alabama animal welfare facilities, animals of low-income people, and other needy felines and canines.
+Our clinic provides low-cost spay/neuter services to the dogs and cats of animal welfare facilities, rescue groups, and residents.
 Preventing the births of thousands of unwanted puppies and kittens will result in these animals, as well as the offspring they would have had, being spared short, often brutal lives.

 Our veterinarians are not volunteers or veterinary students.
 They are licensed veterinarians who have more than 40 years of combined experience.
 We do not utilize the services of volunteer veterinarians, veterinary school students, or recent veterinary school graduates to perform spay or neuter surgical procedures.

 Dr. Rebecca Davidson, DVM